Xipe Totec

-In Aztec mythology, Xipe Totec (/ˈʃiːpə ˈtoʊtɛk/; Xīpe Totēc /nci/) or Xipetotec ("Our Lord the Flayed One") was a life-death-rebirth deity, god of agriculture, vegetation, the east, spring, goldsmiths, silversmiths, liberation, deadly warfare, the seasons, and the earth.
+In Aztec mythology, Xipe Totec (/ˈʃiːpeɪ ˈtoʊtɛk/ SHEE-pay-_-TOH-tek; Xīpe Totēc /nci/) or Xipetotec ("Our Lord the Flayed One") was a life-death-rebirth deity, god of agriculture, vegetation, the east, spring, goldsmiths, silversmiths, liberation, deadly warfare, the seasons, and the earth.
 The female equivalent of Xipe Totec was the goddess Xilonen-Chicomecoatl.

 Xipe Totec connected agricultural renewal with warfare.
 He flayed himself to give food to humanity, symbolic of the way maize seeds lose their outer layer before germination and of snakes shedding their skin.
 He is often depicted as being red beneath the flayed skin he wears, likely referencing his own flayed nature.
 Xipe Totec was believed by the Aztecs to be the god that invented war.
 His insignia included the pointed cap and rattle staff, which was the war attire for the Mexica emperor.
 He had a temple called Yopico within the Great Temple of Tenochtitlan.
 Xipe Totec is associated with pimples, inflammation and eye diseases, and possibly plague.
 Xipe Totec has a strong relation to diseases such as smallpox, blisters and eye sickness and if someone suffered from these diseases offerings were made to him.

 This deity is of uncertain origin.
 Xipe Totec was widely worshipped in central Mexico at the time of the Spanish Conquest, and was known throughout most of Mesoamerica.
 Representations of the god have been found as far away as Tazumal in El Salvador.
 The worship of Xipe Totec was common along the Gulf Coast during the Early Postclassic.
 The deity probably became an important Aztec god as a result of the Aztec conquest of the Gulf Coast in the middle of the fifteenth century.

 In January 2019, Mexican archaeologists from the National Institute of Anthropology and History confirmed that they had discovered the first known surviving temple dedicated to Xipe Totec in the state of Puebla.
 The temple was found while examining ruins of the Popoluca peoples indigenous to Mexico.
 The Popolucas built the temple in an area called Ndachjian-Tehuacan between AD 1000 and 1260 prior to Aztec invasion of the area.

 Etymology

-Xipe Totec or Xipetotec ("Our Lord the Flayed One") was also known by various other names, including Tlatlauhca (/nah/), Tlatlauhqui Tezcatlipoca (/nah/) ("Red Smoking Mirror") and Yohuallahuan (/nah/) ("the Night Drinker"), and Yaotzin ("revered enemy").
+The name Xipe Totec or Xipetotec consists of two elements: xīpe "flayed" and totēc, the first-person plural possessive form of tēuctli "lord".
+Thus, it could be interpreted as meaning "Our Lord the Flayed One".
+He was also known by various other names, including Tlatlauhca (/nah/), Tlatlauhqui Tezcatlipoca (/nah/) ("Red Smoking Mirror") and Yohuallahuan (/nah/) ("the Night Drinker"), and Yaotzin ("revered enemy").
 The Tlaxcaltecs and the Huexotzincas worshipped a version of the deity under the name of Camaxtli, and the god has been identified with Yopi, a Zapotec god represented on Classic Period urns.